Special Investigations Unit

 Drug Death Investigations

-The BC Coroners Service established a specialized Drug Death Investigation Team (DDIT) in 2017 which completes detailed investigations into all accidental deaths resulting from illicit drug use with the goal of supporting evidence-based efforts to reduce the frequency of illicit drug deaths.
-Information gathered from the DDIT investigations allows the Coroners Service research unit to identify patterns and trends to help determine who may be most at risk and where meaningful efforts and interventions can be made to prevent future deaths.
+Established in 2017, the Drug Death Investigation Team (DDIT) completes detailed investigations into all accidental deaths resulting from illicit drug use with the goal of supporting evidence-based efforts to reduce the frequency of illicit drug deaths.
+Information gathered from these investigations allows the Coroners Service research unit to identify patterns and trends and help determine who may be most at risk and where meaningful efforts and interventions can be made to prevent future deaths.

 The BC Coroners Service is a partner on the BC Drug Overdose and Alert Partnership and provides other stakeholders in the group, including public health officials, regional health authorities, the BC Centre for Disease Control and law enforcement agencies with timely mortality data in support of evidence-based programs in an effort to reduce these deaths.

 Identification of Human Remains